user234683/youtube-local/README.md

 - [ ] Featured channels page
 - [ ] Channel comments
 - [x] Video transcript
-- [ ] Automatic Tor circuit change when blocked
+- [x] Automatic Tor circuit change when blocked
 - [x] Support &t parameter
 - [ ] Subscriptions: Option to mark what has been watched
 - [ ] Subscriptions: Option to filter videos based on keywords in title or description
 - [ ] Subscriptions: Delete old entries and thumbnails
+- [ ] Support for more sites, such as Vimeo, Dailymotion, LBRY, etc.

 ## Installing